savonet/book/workflow.md

 #### Generating tracks

 We have seen above that we can generate short tracks by regularly skipping a source.
-Since this is quite useful to perform test (transitions, metadata handling, switching between sources, etc.), Liquidsoap provides various functions in order to do so.
+Since this is quite useful to perform tests (transitions, metadata handling, switching between sources, etc.), Liquidsoap provides various operators in order to do so.

-- `skipper` takes a source and skips the track at regular intervals (specified by the argument `every`):
+- `skipper` takes a source and skips the track at regular intervals, specified by the argument `every`:

   ```{.liquidsoap include="liq/skipper.liq" from=2 to=-1}
   ```

-  (its implementation is essentially given above),
+  (its implementation was essentially given above),

-- `chop` takes a source and insert track boundaries at regular intervals (specified by the argument `every`), with given metadata:
+- `chop` takes a source and inserts track boundaries at regular intervals (specified by the argument `every`), with given metadata:

   ```{.liquidsoap include="liq/chop.liq" from=2 to=-1}
   ```

-- `accelerate` plays a stream at faster speed by dropping or repeating frames, the speeding factor is given by `radio` (i.e. how many times we should speed up the stream)
+- `accelerate` plays a stream at faster speed by dropping or repeating frames, the speeding factor being given by the `ratio` argument, which specifies how many times we should speed up the stream:

   ```{.liquidsoap include="liq/accelerate.liq" from=2 to=-1}
   ```